OSU KidSpirit

 • Ages: 2–18 years old

-OSU KidSpirit is directed by Karen Swanger, who has an MS in Exercise Sport Science and a minor in Conflict Resolution from Oregon State University and over 30 years of experience recruiting, training, evaluating, and managing large groups of staff and volunteers.
-KidSpirit employs over 120 annual student workers as Camp Counselors, Head Instructors, Office Assistants, Marketing/Special Projects Staff, and Program Leadership Staff, and individual programs are directed by student leadership staff.
+KidSpirit is directed by Karen Swanger, who has an MS in Exercise Sport Science and a minor in Conflict Resolution from Oregon State University, and over 30 years of experience recruiting, training, evaluating, and managing large groups of staff and volunteers as the Membership Director for Maui Girl Scouts and the director of Maui Special Olympics.
+Individual programs are directed by student leadership staff, and KidSpirit is assisted by over 120 annual student workers in roles such as Camp Counselors, Head Instructors, Office Assistants, Marketing/Special Projects Staff, and Program Leadership Staff.
+The program notes that these staff and volunteer roles offer opportunities to develop skills such as adaptability, problem-solving, teamwork, communication, tech proficiency, empathy, initiative, resilience, self-awareness, and cultural sensitivity, and that individual program leadership roles provide a formative experience in youth programming and leadership.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.